This article is more than 1 year old

-Twitter, Musk, and a week of bad decisions it seems
+Twitter, Musk, and a week of bad decisions

 You could say Twitter, now in its second week of Elon Musk's reign, has had an interesting week.
 That would be an understatement.